almostengr/ubuntu-automation/README.md

 ## System Requirements
-All scripts have been tested and are confirmed to work on the Ubuntu version mentioned in the script..
+All scripts have been tested and are confirmed to work on the Ubuntu version mentioned in the script.
 Running these scripts on any other OS may result in unexpected results as the code has not been tested on these systems.

 ### VirtualBox